How To Introduce Two Cats

 • Supervised interaction

 Whenever you bring a new pet into your home, you want to keep them separate from your other pets.
-Ideally, this is done in an area that’s easy to clean and sanitize if necessary, such as a bathroom.
+Ideally, this is done in a designated space known as the new cat’s room, which is easy to clean and sanitize if necessary, such as a bathroom.
+Have one room for the new cat, which can also become the cat’s territory.

 Make an appointment with your veterinarian and watch your new kitty for signs of illness.
 Your veterinarian can advise you during your check-up, depending on your area and the cat’s history.
 Generally, you’ll want them to check for the following: